RedKlouds/SocialMediaDatabaseSystem/README.md

 # SocialMediaDatabaseSystem
-check out the live version, simply by analyzing the database Relational Model, you would be able to test this database design and system,
+check out the live version, simply by analyzing the database Relational Model, you would be able to test this database design and system.
 <br />
 ASSUMPTIONS: User makes valid SQL Statments.